dekadentno/blockchain-notes/README.md

 10. Repeat

 ### Consensus algorithms
-- proof of work - consensus algorithm. whoever puts in the most work to contribute to the system is the most trustworthy. miners are trying to solve the problems and are rewarded with the fee from the users transaction with additional coins provided by the network (only way where new coins are made).
-- proof of stake - consensus algorithm. concept states that a person can mine or validate block transactions according to how many coins he or she holds. there are no miners, only validators. validators (stakeholders) do not need to invest in mining equipment. validators put up their own coins as stake, as they vote for the valid transactions. they can loose their stake and their right to vote if they "bet" on an fraudy transaction.
+- proof of work - PoW involves miner nodes, or miners, to solve a math puzzle that requires a lot of computation power.
+Whichever miner is able to solve the puzzle the fastest is able to add a block of transactions to the blockchain, and in return, they are paid the transaction fees from all the transactions included in the block as well as paid by the network with bitcoins that were newly created upon the “mining” of the block
+- proof of stake - there are no more miners; instead, there are Validators.
+These validators, or stakeholders, determine which block makes it onto the blockchain.
+In order to validate transactions and create blocks, validators put up their own coins as “stake”.
+Think of it as placing a bet - if they validate a fraudulent transaction, they lose their holdings as well as their rights to participate as a validator in the future.
 - Delegated Byzantine Fault Tolerance (DBFT) - Consensus algorithm based on assigning roles to nodes to help coordinate consensus.
+- other algorithms - proof of activity, proof of burn